probabll/dists.pt/README.md

 # Citation

-If you use HardKumaraswamy please refer to this paper:
+If you use HardKumaraswamy please cite this paper:

 * [Joost Bastings, Wilker Aziz and Ivan Titov.
 In ACL, 2019.](https://arxiv.org/pdf/1905.08160.pdf)